 Condensation, Damp and Mould

 Damp can cause mould on walls and furniture and make window frames rot.
-Damp housing encourages the growth of mould and mites.
+Damp houses encourage the growth of mould and mites.
 Mites feed on mould and can increase the risk of respiratory illnesses in some people.

-There are four main types of damp that could affect your home.
+There are four main types of damp that can affect your home.
 The one you need to watch out for the most is condensation.

 Condensation

-Condensation mainly occurs during the colder months, and can happen whether it is rainy or dry.
+Condensation mainly occurs during the colder months, and can happen if it is rainy or dry.
 It is usually found in the corners of rooms, north facing walls and on or near windows.
-It is also found in areas where there is poor air circulation, such as behind wardrobes and beds, especially if they are pushed up against external walls.
+It is also found where there is poor air circulation, such as behind wardrobes and beds, especially if they are against external walls.

 Condensation and Mould Growth

 Most homes are affected by condensation at some point, but certain activities can increase the problem.
-Condensation and mould growth is often due to lifestyle.
-It is something that you can reduced or remedy without expensive work or treatment.
+It is something that you can put right without expensive work or treatment.

-Cooking, washing, drying clothes indoors, even breathing - all produce water vapour that can only be seen when tiny drops of water (condensation) appear on colder surfaces such as walls, windows, ceilings or mirrors.
+Cooking, washing, drying clothes indoors, even breathing - all produce water vapour that can only be seen when tiny drops of water (condensation) appear on colder surfaces.

-Simply turning up the heating will not sort out the problem.
-You need to look at all of the three factors to reduce the problem.
+Turning up the heating will not sort out the problem.

 The first sign of a problem is water vapour condensing on windows and other cold surfaces, and which takes a long time to disappear.
 This then allows surfaces to become damp.

-The second indication is black mould patches growing on these damp areas.
+The second indication is black mould patches growing on damp areas.

 Mould needs four things to thrive: